-- 9. Officials must not, at any time, discuss calls or decisions made by themselves or other Officials with anyone except those Officials directly, the Supervisor/Referee, the Tennis Integrity Unit or the Governing Body staff responsible for officiating. - 10.
-Officials shall comply at all times with the applicable criminal laws in all jurisdictions.
-For the avoidance of doubt, and without limiting the foregoing, this obligation is violated if an Official is convicted of or enters a plea of guilty or no contest to a criminal charge or indictment for any offence in any jurisdiction. - 11.
-Officials are bound at all times by, and must be aware of, their obligation under the Tennis Anti-Corruption Program, which includes completing the on-line Tennis Integrity Protection Programme, and reporting any corrupt approaches to the Tennis Integrity Unit.
-Officials shall not be employed or otherwise associated with or engaged by a company which accepts wagers on professional tennis events - 12.
-Officials shall not talk to, or have conversations with, spectators while officiating a match, except as is necessary during the ordinary course of officiating a match. - 13.
-Officials must not, at any time, participate in any media interviews or meetings with journalists from which their statements relating to tennis officiating can be printed, broadcast, posted on social media, or otherwise publicly disseminated, without the approval of the Supervisor/Referee. - 14.
-Officials shall not, at any time, give, make, authorize or endorse public comments, including posting anything on any social media channels, which attacks or disparages a tournament, player, other Officials or a Governing Body, and which the Official knows, or should reasonably know, will harm the reputation or financial best interests of, the Tennis Event, player, other Officials or a Governing Body, as applicable.
-Without prejudice to other provisions of this Code, responsible and measured expression of legitimate opinion shall not amount to a breach of this provision. - 15.
-Officials shall not, at any time, engage in unfair, unprofessional, discriminatory, criminal or unethical conduct, including but not limited to attempts to injure or intentionally interfere with other Officials, players, tournament personnel, player support personnel, and spectators, and reckless or negligent conduct that is likely to cause such injury or interference.
-All Officials must also set a good example in their conduct to other Officials. - 16.
-Officials shall not, at any time, engage in abusive conduct, either physical or verbal, or threatening conduct or language directed toward other Officials, players, player support personnel, tournament personnel, spectators or members of the press/media. - 17.
-Officials shall not, at any time, abuse their position of authority or control and shall not harm or jeopardise or otherwise attempt to harm and jeopardise the psychological, physical or emotional wellbeing of other Officials, players, tournament personnel or player support personnel. - 18.
-Sexual advances or sexual harassment or abuse of any kind towards other Officials, players, player support personnel, tournament personnel, spectators or members of the press/media shall not be tolerated. - 19.
-Officials must make all tournament-related requests to the Supervisor/Referee or Chief Umpire.
+9. Officials shall not, at any time, discuss calls or decisions made by themselves or other Officials with anyone except those Officials directly, the Supervisor/Referee, the International Tennis Integrity Association ("ITIA"), formerly the Tennis Integrity Unit/TIU or the Officiating department of the appropriate Governing Body/Governing Bodies.

+10. Officials shall comply at all times with applicable criminal laws.
+For the avoidance of doubt, and without limiting the foregoing, this obligation is violated if an Official is convicted of or enters a plea of guilty or no contest to a criminal charge or indictment for any offence in any jurisdiction.

+11. Officials are bound at all times by, and must be aware of, their obligation under the International Tennis Integrity Association ("ITIA"), formerly the Tennis Anti-Corruption Program, which includes completing the on-line Tennis Integrity Protection Programme, and report any corrupt approaches to the ITIA.
+Officials shall not be employed or otherwise associated with or engaged by a company which accepts wagers on tennis events.

+12. Officials shall not talk to, or have conversations with, spectators while officiating a match, except as is necessary during the ordinary course of officiating a match.

+13. Officials shall not, at any time, participate in any media interviews or meetings with journalists from which their statements relating to tennis officiating can be printed, broadcast, posted on social media, or otherwise publicly disseminated, without the approval of the Supervisor/Referee.

+14. Officials shall not, at any time, give, make, authorise or endorse public comments, including posting anything on any social media channels, which unreasonably attacks or disparages a Tennis Event, player, player support personnel, other Official, Tennis Event personnel, a Governing Body, or Governing Body personnel, and which the Official knows, or should reasonably know, will harm the reputation or financial best interests of, the Tennis Event, player, other Official, Tennis Event personnel, Governing Body, or Governing Body personnel, as applicable.
+Without prejudice to other provisions of this Code, responsible and measured expression of legitimate opinion shall not amount to a breach of this provision.

+15. Officials shall not, at any time, engage in unfair, unprofessional, discriminatory, or unethical conduct, including, but not limited to, attempts to injure or intentionally interfere with other Officials, players, Tennis Event personnel, player support personnel, and spectators, and reckless or negligent conduct that is likely to cause such injury or interference.
+All Officials shall also set a good example in their conduct to other Officials.

+16. Officials shall not, at any time, engage in abusive conduct, either physical or verbal, or threatening conduct or language directed toward other Officials, players, player support personnel, Tennis Event personnel, spectators or members of the press/media.

+17. Officials shall not, at any time, abuse their position of authority or control and shall not harm or jeopardise or otherwise attempt to harm and jeopardise the psychological, physical or emotional wellbeing of other Officials, players, Tennis Event personnel, player support personnel, or Governing Body personnel.

+18. Sexual advances or sexual harassment or abuse of any kind towards other Officials, players, player support personnel, Tennis Event personnel, spectators, Governing Body personnel, or members of the press/media shall not be tolerated.

+19. Officials shall make all Tennis Event-related requests to the Supervisor/Referee or Chief Umpire.